Search Results for

 Multi column sorting with Year of work 1st - Name 2nd

-Enable Vertical Table On Mobile: The grid view list has been reconfigured to a vertical layout, specifically optimized for enhanced viewing on smaller screens and mobile devices.
+Enable Vertical Table On Mobile: Converts the grid to a vertical layout optimized for smaller screens and mobile devices.

 Vertical table on mobile screen